 Its advanced formula offered works fast in most environments and starts showing results within 6 hours.
-Ortho claims to prevent weed growth up to 1 year of application which is a lot in comparison to competitors.
+Ortho claims to prevent weed growth up to 1 year of application, which is a lot compared to competitors.
 This is because it works by destroying the roots of the weeds.

 Ortho Clear Vegetation Killer eases the process if you have experimented with many products.
 It consists of Glyphosate and Imazapyr that work together to tackle all kinds of weeds.
-The product gets rainproof in an hour which is very quick in comparison to others on the list.
+The product gets rainproof in an hour, which is very quick compared to others on the list.

-There are 3 convenient methods of application- ready-to-use wand concentrates or a ready-to-use sprinkler cap.
-You can use it to kill most annoying weeds on your flower beds, sidewalks, fences, or patios.
-It comes in a pre-mixed formula which is great if you are a beginner to the DIY.
+There are three convenient methods of application- ready-to-use wand concentrates or a ready-to-use sprinkler cap.
+You can use it to kill the most annoying weeds on your flower beds, sidewalks, fences, or patios.
+It comes in a pre-mixed formula, which is excellent if you are a beginner to the DIY.

-The Compare-N-Save Weed killer is a powerful concentrated grass and weed killer that is composed of 41% glyphosate.
+The Compare-N-Save Weedkiller is a robust concentrated grass and weed killer that is composed of 41% glyphosate.

 It works on all annual and perennial weeds and most other unwanted plants.
 Apply the product by mixing it with water and spraying directly on to actively growing weeds.

-The Compare-N-Save is a non-selective herbicide so make sure it doesn’t reach the leaves, stems or roots of any plants that you don’t want to kill.
+The Compare-N-Save is a non-selective herbicide, so make sure it doesn’t reach the leaves, stems, or roots of any plants you don’t want to kill.

 Related: Fire Ant Killer

 Another factor that customers liked is that it can treat wide areas of more than 5,000 square feet.
-Scotts Weed Preventer also performs well on different weather conditions like rain, snow and hot summer without hampering performance.
+Scotts Weed Preventer also performs well in different weather conditions like rain, snow, and hot summer without hampering performance.

 The Scott Halt uses an active ingredient Pendimethalin, making this is a selective herbicide.
-It will prevent germination of seeds so you will have to wait four months before planting flowers.
+It will prevent the germination of seeds, so you will have to wait four months before planting flowers.

 This product works on 27 types of flower weeds while not affecting the growth of 200 common flowers like roses, trees, vegetables, and shrubs.
 Customers have found that it works on any plant as long as it has grown to 2 to 3 inches tall.

-Another feature we appreciate is that it does not get washed away in the rain and stay on the surface of the soil for long.
+Another feature we appreciate is that it does not get washed away in the rain and stay on the soil’s surface for long.
 This means that you do not have to reapply from often.
 Preen recommends that reapplication can be done every 9-12 weeks.

 Roundup works to kills pre-existing weeds and prevents new ones from sprouting for up to four months.
-The weeds begin to wilt in 2-4 days and will be eradicated completely within 2 weeks.
+The weeds begin to wilt in 2-4 days and will be eradicated within two weeks.

-It is easy to apply and requires you to mix the concentrate with a given (on the label) amount of water.
+It is easy to apply and requires you to mix the concentrate with a given (on the label).

-With a 50.2 % concentration of glyphosate, it can work on the toughest of weeds like vines, poison ivy, and poison oak.
-It comes in a pre-mixed formula which will save you time and the cost of a separate sprayer.
+With a 50.2 % concentration of glyphosate, it can work on weeds’ toughest like vines, poison ivy, and poison oak.
+It comes in a pre-mixed formula, which will save you time and a separate sprayer cost.

 Round up beings its action after just 3 hours of spraying.
-It takes only 30 minutes to be rainproof which is an added bonus.
+It takes only 30 minutes to be rainproof, which is a bonus.
 It also works as a pre-emergent weed killer and tackles both timelines of weed!

-This product will not damage your flowers however, be sure not to overspray it as you can risk slowing their growth.
-This product is a little heavy duty but works well if you don’t want to spend a little more for extra features.
+This product will not damage your flowers; however, be sure not to overspray it as you can risk slowing their growth.
+This product is a little heavy-duty but works well if you want to spend a little more for extra features.

 The product is non-selective but will not damage your flowers or leaves.
 It is easy to use and comes with a spray bottle.
-The Natural Weed Killer starts working within 12 hours of spraying and destroys the weeds completely by 24 hours.
+The Natural Weed Killer starts working within 12 hours of spraying and eradicates the weeds 24 hours.